-- path_to_migration.jar is the path to the migration.jar file that was installed with your new EDQ 12c environment.
-This should be in ~ORACLE_HOME\edq\oracle.edq - dbtype is pgsql for PostgreSQL or oracle for Oracle. - dbid is the database name for PostgreSQL or the SID for Oracle. - host is the name of the database host machine. - port is optional and should be used if the database is running on a port number other than the default port number.
-If no value is specified, the default port for the database type is assumed. - user is the user ID that EDQ uses to connect to the Director database. - password is the password of the database user.
+path_to_migration.jar is the path to the migration.jar file that was installed with your new EDQ 12c environment.
+This should be in ~ORACLE_HOME\edg\oracle.edg port is optional and should be used if the database is running on a port number other than the default port number.
+If no value is specified, the default port for the database type is assumed.

+user is the user ID that EDQ uses to connect to the Director database.